This section explains how members of a cluster discover each other.

 causal_clustering.initial_discovery_members=cluster01.example.com:0.
 The domain name should return a single SRV record when a DNS lookup is performed.
 The SRV record returned by DNS should contain the IP address or hostname, and the discovery port, for the Core Servers to be discovered.
 The configured Core Server will use all the addresses from the SRV record to join or form a cluster.

 A special case is when a Causal Cluster is running in Kubernetes and each Core Server is running as a Kubernetes service.
-Then the addresses of Core Cluster members can be obtained using the List Service API.
+Then, the addresses of the Core Cluster members can be obtained using the List Service API, as described in the Kubernetes API documentation.

 The following settings are used to configure for this scenario: